-When we are called to read the Torah in the Synagogue, we say we are "going up" (Aliyah).
+When we are called to read from the Torah in the Synagogue, we say we are "going up" (Aliyah).
 When the Jewish people return to our homeland the Land of Israel (Eretz Yisrael), we say we are "making Aliyah."
 Aliyah literally means to "go up, to ascend."
 And there is a third "going up" happening in the church and in Israel today.
 To those who believe in the God of Israel, the LORD Yeshua, we are being "called up" to live increasingly holy and focussed lives.

 Some Jewish Rabbis believed the Messiah was described in the Old Testament (Tanakh) with such opposite characteristics that there must be two Messiahs!
 The first is referred to as Mashiach Ben Yosef (Messiah the son of Joseph).
 He is described in the Hebrew Scriptures (Old Testament) and the Christian New Testament as a suffering servant.
 The second is referred to as Mashiach Ben David (Messiah the son of David).
 He is described in the Hebrew Scriptures and Christian New Testament as a Warrior King.